cloud-ark/kubeplus/README.rst

 RoadMap
 ========

-1. Automate the binding process between Custom Resources.
-2. Working with Operator developers to define Platform-as-Code annotations on their Operators.
+1. Working with Operator developers to define Platform-as-Code annotations on their Operators.
-3. Integrating Kubeprovenance_ functionality into KubePlus Cluster Add-on.
+2. Integrating Kubeprovenance_ functionality into KubePlus Cluster Add-on.
-4. Improving operator-analysis to check conformance of Operators with guidelines.
+3. Improving operator-analysis to check conformance of Operators with guidelines.
-5. Tracking and visualizing entire platform stacks.
+4. Tracking and visualizing entire platform stacks.

 .. _Kubeprovenance: https://github.com/cloud-ark/kubeprovenance